awdemos/awdemos/README.md

 - **Grok Large Language Model Analysis**: Includes analysis of how the [https://github.com/xai-org/grok-1](https://github.com/xai-org/grok-1) codebase works.

-- **Kubernetes Deployments**: Includes examples of Kubernetes deployments, showcasing how to orchestrate containerized applications across a cluster of machines.

 - **Kubernetes LLM Installs**: Includes examples of installing Mistral LLM and the OpenAI embedding service in Kubernetes via helm charts, showcasing how to run LLMs in Kubernetes.

 - **Python Scripts and Packaging**: Recent work I did setting up poetry.

 ## Prerequisites